rng-guy/NFSMWBartender/README.txt

    10.00: Assigned correct spawn table to first cop spawn in Career milestone / bounty pursuits
       01: Improved readability of README by overhauling language and phrasing throughout
       02: Expanded all comments and also rearranged busting parameters in configuration files
+      03: Further expanded file parsing and usage notes subsections in README